LifeBogger presents the Full Story of a Football Genius best known by the nickname “Black Panther“.

 Bafetimbi Gomis Educational Shame:

-Bafetimbi Gomis once revealed how he had always felt “shame” and “inferiority” early in his career due to lack of education.
+Bafetimbi Gomis once revealed how he had always felt “shame” and “inferiority” early in his career due to a lack of education.

 The striker said his parents, especially his mum (pictured below), had given him the principles which have guided his career.